This post may contain affiliate links. Please read my disclosure policy. I only recommend things that I have actually used and been happy with!

 Add the coconut cream, half of the chopped cilantro if using, and the kasuri methi (image eleven).
 Rub the kasuri methi between your fingers to finely crumble it in.
 Mix together well and check it’s the consistency you’d like – if you’d like it more “saucy” you can add up to half a cup of water to loosen it more.

-Sprinkle the remaining coriander over (image twelve) and serve with steamed basmati rice, and garlic naan if you really want a feast!
+Sprinkle the remaining cilantro over (image twelve) and serve with steamed basmati rice, and garlic naan if you really want a feast!

 This tasty creamy black bean curry can be kept in a tightly sealed container in the fridge for up to five days.
 The beans will continue to release starch so the sauce may thicken as it sits in the fridge, just loosen by mixing in a little water until it’s at the right consistency, and then either reheat in the microwave on high for two minutes, stirring halfway through or by warming in a saucepan on the stove over medium-low heat and stirring often until it’s heated through.